-Make your spirit shape.
-Decide which spirit being best describes you or your family.
-Draw it on with Crayola® Markers.
-Begin your drawing with traditional black shapes (formlines).
+Spirit shape: Students decide which spirit being best describes you or your family.
+Draw it on with Crayola® Washable Markers.
+Begin drawing with traditional black shapes (formlines).
 Add more interesting designs inside these with the traditional colors of red and blue-green.

 Cut out the spirit shape with Crayola Scissors.
-Use a Crayola Glue Stick to attach your spirit to the longhouse.
-Write an artist’s statement about why you chose this character to represent you or your family.
+Use a Crayola Glue Stick to attach the spirit to the longhouse.
+Students write artist’s statements about why they each chose this character to represent themselves or their families.